kartik-venugopal/aural-player/README.md

 ## Download

-### For macOS versions older than Big Sur
 Download the DMG image (containing the app bundle) from the latest release [here](https://github.com/maculateConception/aural-player/releases/latest).

-### For macOS Big Sur
+### Note for macOS Big Sur

-No stable releases yet, but a working development build is available [here](https://github.com/maculateConception/aural-player/releases/tag/2.3.0_dev).
-Stable release (hopefully) coming soon.
+If you're on macOS Big Sur, you must download [v2.3.0](https://github.com/maculateConception/aural-player/releases/tag/2.3.0) or later versions.
+No older app versions will run on macOS Big Sur.

 [See all releases](https://github.com/maculateConception/aural-player/releases)